30-Day Inpatient Addiction Treatment

 If you have health insurance, you can expect your rehabilitation treatment to be at least partially covered.
 The extent of this coverage, however, depends on the plan itself and where you choose to go for treatment.
 As mentioned, it’s worth taking the time to find a treatment provider that is within your insurer’s network.
 These facilities contract with your insurer directly, ensuring you’ll pay lower out-of-pocket costs.9

-Admissions navigators for Laguna Treatment Hospital can be reached 24/7 at and can answer questions and guide you through the process, including helping you obtain preauthorization from your insurer or primary care provider (PCP).
+Admissions navigators for Laguna Treatment Center can be reached 24/7 at and can answer questions and guide you through the process, including helping you obtain preauthorization from your insurer or primary care provider (PCP).

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.